About the course

 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

-If you wish to transfer from the MSc to the MPhil in Modern South Asian Studies then you must apply to do so by noon on Friday of Week 4 of Hilary term.
-You will need the support of your supervisors, must satisfy the Teaching Committee that you have good reasons for wishing to change and well thought out plans for the second year of the MPhil including the thesis, and must also achieve a pass mark in the examinations at the end of the first year.
+If you wish to transfer from the MSc to the MPhil in Modern South Asian Studies then you must apply to do so by noon on Monday of Week 4 of Hilary term.
+You will need the support of your supervisors, and must satisfy the Teaching Committee that you have good reasons for wishing to change and well thought out plans for the second year of the MPhil including the thesis.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

 Since the MSc is taught jointly by staff within the Social Sciences and Humanities Divisions, students will be part of a larger community of teachers, researchers and students with interests in South Asia.
 There are some 60 academics in Humanities and Social Sciences with South Asia research interests in Oxford.

 For parts of the research methods course, you will be taught alongside those studying for other MSc courses offered by the Oxford School of Global and Area Studies (OSGA), as well as students taking the MPhil in Modern South Asian Studies and doctoral students, opening up further possibilities for interdisciplinary learning and exchange.

 For students who already have a grounding in a South Asian language, there are opportunities to proceed to an advanced level and to develop reading skills to attain a research proficiency.